The Nest

 Go Back To Previous Page

-The world is evolving due to AI in everything we do in the United States, from smart speakers to cars that can drive themselves.
+The world is evolving because of AI is in everything we do in the United States, from smart speakers to cars that can drive themselves.
 There are even some tools available that can help doctors find diseases.
-As AI has so many benefits, it also comes with some threats.
+As AI offers numerous benefits, it also poses some threats.
 People worry about how AI will take over the world and jobs, but another concern is worth discussing: online safety and personal privacy.
-Since AI has become part of our daily routine, we are dependent on it.
+Since AI has become an integral part of our daily lives, we have become increasingly dependent on it.
 Let’s dig into Cybersecurity Defense!

 AI can save or harm the online world.
 We should be aware of the risks involved and how to protect our data and computers from malware and viruses.